Dumbo, Brooklyn: History

 With the deindustrialization of New York City, Dumbo began to become primarily residential; artists and other young homesteaders seeking relatively large and inexpensive loft apartment spaces for studios and homes began moving there in the late 1970s.
 The acronym "Dumbo" arose in 1978, when new residents coined it in the belief such an unattractive name would help deter developers.

 Near the end of the 20th century, as property became more and more expensive in Manhattan, Dumbo became increasingly gentrified.
 Even so, the acronym "Dumbo" was largely unknown as late as 1997, and the area itself was very inclusive, serving mainly as an enclave for artists located along the East River and under the Manhattan Bridge.
 At this stage there were still many air conditioner repair shops, auto shops, and "seedy back alleys and wharves"; and, because the neighborhood was still gentrifying from its industrial past, it lacked even a bookstore, coffee shop, or laundromat.
 The efforts of Joy Glidden, the Founding Director of the Dumbo Arts Center (DAC) and co-founder of the Dumbo Art Under the Bridge Festival, achieved successful development in Dumbo, which is now a model for similar waterfront developments around the world.
 Glidden stated of Dumbo's gentrification, "It may be one of the last of what could be considered a true arts community in New York."

 The DUMBO Historic District, a historic industrial complex and national historic district in Dumbo, was listed on the National Register of Historic Places in 2000.
 It consists of 95 contributing buildings; the manufacturing concerns located in this district included Benjamin Moore & Co. (paint), Arbuckle Brothers (coffee and sugar), J.W.
 Masury & Son (paint), Robert Gair (paper boxes), E.W.
 Bliss (machinery), and Brillo (soap pads).
 The district includes the earliest large-scale reinforced concrete factory buildings in America.
 On December 18, 2007, the New York City Landmarks Preservation Commission voted unanimously to designate Dumbo as the city's 90th historic district.
 The Dumbo historic district consists of properties bounded by John Street to the north, York Street to the south, Main Street to the west, and Bridge Street to the east.

+In 2017, a Historic Districts Council report found that the cobblestone streets in Dumbo did not conform to the Americans with Disabilities Act of 1990 and that the cobblestones had to be repaired or removed.
+At the time, the city government was already planning to restore the streets.
+The city government completed a $108 million rehabilitation of cobblestone streets in Dumbo and neighboring Vinegar Hill in 2025.
+The project uncovered several thousand artifacts from as far back as the 18th century.